ToshY/BunnyNet-PHP/docs/token-authentication.md

     - In order to reduce the false negatives (and increase privacy) for Token IP validation, the default is to allow the full `/24` subnet.
 As an example, a token signed for a user with IPv4 `12.345.67.89` will allow `12.345.67.0/24` to access the resource.
-    - The `countriesAllowed`, `countriesBlocked` and `countriesBlocked` accept comma separated input.
+    - The arguments `countriesAllowed`, `countriesBlocked` and `referrersAllowed` accept comma separated input.
 This means you could allow or block multiple countries like so: `US,DE,JP`.
-Same goes for referers: `example.com,example.org`.
+Same goes for the allowed referers: `example.com,example.org`.
     - An edge case occurs when you add a blocked country to the Traffic Manager, and allow that same country for token authentication.
 This will result in a standard **"Unable to connect"** page.
 According to support *"The reason for that would be is due to the fact that the Traffic manager doesn't resolve